 Adopting Agile project management will benefit our project due to its flexibility, which is focused on collaboration and communication, adaptability to change, allowing our team to respond quickly to evolving requirements and deliver value incrementally, and ability to manage dependencies effectively.
-This will be incredibly helpful as our final deliverables are still being decided.
+This was incredibly helpful as our final deliverables were still being decided.

-To effectively track the progress of our project throughout the course and the next semester, we are considering employing a combination of several project management tools and communication platforms, such as:
+To effectively track the progress of our project throughout the course, we employed a combination of several project management tools and communication platforms, such as: